emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson1.md

 But wait!
 How do we know which `id` to provide?

-Let's create another script to fetch all of the ids stored in the contract:
+Let's create another script to fetch all of the ids of the art pieces stored in the contract:

 ```cadence
 import Art from "./Art.cdc"